-Some housecleaning and preventative maintenance tasks only need to be done once or twice a year.
+November house cleaning checklist: Some tasks only need to be done once or twice a year.
 The problem is that we forget to do them once or twice a year.

 Clean under and behind the fridge.
-And while you're in the neighborhood, strip off the six-month’s accumulation of art and notes from the fridge door.
+And while you're in the neighborhood, strip off the six-months accumulation of art and notes from the fridge door.
 Wash it and leave it bare for a change.
-(Well, at least till Friday.)
+(Well, at least until Friday.)

 Call carpet cleaning companies now to get estimates for cleaning stains you can't remove yourself.
 These tips for hiring a carpet cleaning service can help.

-Get them to do upholstery cleaning, too.
+Get them to do the upholstery cleaning, too.
 You'll probably get a package deal.

-Update your contact list while you're sending or e-mailing out the holiday cards.
-See all 12 monthly home maintenance checklists here.
+Last but not least - the final November house cleaning checklist chore: Update your contact list while you're sending or e-mailing out the holiday cards.